xerocopy/Build-Basic-Generative-Adversarial-Networks-GANs-/README.md

 Wasserstein GAN (Arjovsky, Chintala, and Bottou, 2017): https://arxiv.org/abs/1701.07875

-In this notebook, you'll learn about and implement spectral normalization, a weight normalization technique to stabilize the training of the discriminator, as proposed in [Spectral Normalization for Generative Adversarial Networks (Miyato et al. 2018)](https://arxiv.org/abs/1802.05957).

 Improved Training of Wasserstein GANs (Gulrajani et al., 2017): https://arxiv.org/abs/1704.00028

+SN-GAN:  In this notebook, you'll learn about and implement spectral normalization, a weight normalization technique to stabilize the training of the discriminator, as proposed in [Spectral Normalization for Generative Adversarial Networks (Miyato et al. 2018)](https://arxiv.org/abs/1802.05957).

+The goal of this notebook is to demonstrate that core GAN ideas can be applied outside of the image domain.
+In this notebook, you will be able to play around with a pre-trained ProteinGAN model to see how it can be used in bioinformatics to generate functional molecules.
+[ProteinGAN](https://www.biorxiv.org/content/10.1101/789719v2) was developed by [Biomatters Designs](https://www.biomatterdesigns.com/) and [Zelezniak lab at Chalmers University of Technology](https://twitter.com/AZelezniak).

 MNIST Database: http://yann.lecun.com/exdb/mnist/